 Our In-School Team will arrive at your school in the morning and run a range of team building activities.
 This can be done on a sports field or even in a large indoor area.
 Your Bowles instructor will coordinate the whole event.

-With all the new changes that have come from both the Department of Education as well as the examination bodies it is tricky to understand what is actually required for assessments in GCSE rock climbing, kayaking and canoeing.
+With all the new changes that have come from both the Department for Education as well as the examination bodies it is tricky to understand what is actually required for assessments in GCSE rock climbing, kayaking and canoeing.

-This post is what we believe the new assessments mean and gives some guidance on what a high level performance actually looks like.
+Below is what the new assessments actually mean and gives some guidance on what a high level performance looks like.
 Believe it or not some elements of the assessment have actually got easier!
-I hope that by reading this you will gain a better understanding of what the different examination bodies require and whether these can still be done as a part of an intensive course at any outdoor centre.
+I hope that by reading this you will gain a better understanding of what the different examination bodies require and which of these can be done as a part of an intensive course at Bowles.

 Our study camps provide a perfect opportunity to get out of the classroom and into the outdoors during the run up the Year 6 SATs tests.

 By spending 50% of the day engaged in adventurous activities with our instructors, children are inspired and energised to learn.
 Research has shown engaging in outdoor education can increase SATs grades in itself.
 Away from the classroom children’s behaviour is often improved, and our activities are designed to promote confidence, independence, responsibility, and most importantly team work, all of which will improve students’ ability to learn when back at school.